Last Updated on October 9, 2023 by Matt Musico

 González won both of his AL MVP Awards within that timeframe.
 While he failed to get over the 40-homer mark in his final season with Texas in 1999, his performance still wasn’t too shabby.
 The right-handed slugger slashed .326/.378/.601 with 39 homers, 128 RBI, and 114 runs scored.

 Between 1993 and 1999, González posted a cumulative slugging percentage of .599.
-He finished with that number being greater than .600 four different times.
+He finished with that number being greater than .600 on four different occasions.

 Rafael Palmeiro: 321 Home Runs